-For purposes of investigations, the agency uses a definition of “abuse,” “neglect” and “probable cause” that is consistent with P&A authorizing legislation and the implementing regulations.
+For purposes of investigations, the P&A uses definitions of “abuse,” “neglect,” “complaint”, and “probable cause” consistent with federal and/or relevant state law.

-Scope.
-The P&A conducts investigations in different types of institutional and community settings
+Scope: The P&A conducts investigations in locations where people with disabilities reside or receive services.

-Reports of Abuse or Neglect.
-The P&A takes steps to ensure that it is receiving reports that providers and government agencies are required to send to P&As under federal and state laws.
+Reports of Abuse and Neglect from Providers and Other Sources: The P&A identifies the providers and government organizations required to submit reports to the P&A pursuant to state and federal law.
+The P&A has the capacity to remedy any lack of compliance and to process reports received.

-Genesis of Investigation.
-The P&A conducts the investigation on its own behalf rather than on behalf of the victim, witnesses or other individuals unless the P&A enters into a written retainer agreement with the victim, witnesses and/or other individuals to represent them in the investigation.
-If the P&A is conducting an investigation on its own behalf, the P&A informs the victim(s), in writing, that it is not representing him/her/them unless and until the P&A enters into a written retainer agreement with him/her/them.
+Genesis of Investigation: P&A investigations are conducted on behalf of the P&A. Any other investigation conducted on behalf of an individual or group will be in accordance with Section VII of these Standards.

-Investigation Files.
-The P&A maintains electronic and/or paper files for each investigation the P&A conducts.
-These files are distinct from individual client representation files.
+Investigation Files: The P&A maintains electronic or paper files for each investigation it conducts.
+The P&A has policies or procedures for maintaining confidentiality of investigative files.
+Where the P&A is providing advocacy services to an individual or group in accordance with Section VII, the P&A must ensure that the investigative file is distinct from any advocacy file.

-Initiating Investigations.
-The P&A has a policy and/or procedure for determining how to triage complaints and make probable cause determinations, in order to determine which complaints or issues will be investigated and the scope or extent of the investigation.
+Initiating Investigations: The P&A has a policy or procedure for determining how to triage complaints and make probable cause determinations, to determine which complaints or issues will be investigated, and to define the scope or extent of the investigation.

-Access Authority.
-The P&A has, and utilizes as needed, the capacity to challenge denial of access to witnesses, including the alleged victim, records, staff, and any persons whom the P&A reasonably believed by the P&A to have knowledge of the investigation.

-Protocol.
-The P&A has a protocol for investigations.
+Access Authority: The P&A must ensure that it has the resources to challenge any denials of its access authority to conduct investigations by a service provider.

+Protocol: The P&A has written protocols regarding how to conduct its investigations.
+The P&A should develop policies or procedures to ensure that investigations are conducted:

+in a culturally and linguistically competent manner

+using trauma-informed practices

+with an understanding of the intersectionality of various groups

-Advocacy.
-If an individual requests the P&A investigator to advocate on the individual’s behalf, the P&A may provide advocacy to the individual as long as the P&A communicates to the individual in writing what the scope of that advocacy shall be.
+Advocacy: If an individual requests the P&A investigator to advocate on the individual’s behalf, the P&A may provide advocacy to the individual as long as the P&A conforms to the Standards outlined in Section VII.
 P&As may assign a different staff member to do the investigation and provide advocacy.

-Confidentiality.
-The P&A shall keep information and records confidential in accordance with applicable federal and state laws.
+Confidentiality: The P&A shall keep information and records confidential in accordance with applicable federal and state laws.

-Potential Reporting to Other Enforcement and Oversight Agencies.
-The P&A has a policy on when and how to report abuse or neglect to law enforcement, protective services and/or other enforcement or oversight agencies consistent with and balancing confidentiality and attorney/client privilege with any applicable legal requirements.
+Potential Reporting to Other Enforcement and Oversight Agencies: The P&A has a policy on when and how to report abuse and/or neglect to law enforcement, protective services and/or other enforcement or oversight agencies such as licensing authorities consistent with and balancing confidentiality and attorney/client privilege.

-IX.
-Systems Advocacy
+Systemic Advocacy